FRC4048/robot-docs/docs/auto-shoot.md

 Congratulations you have everything you need to run a basic physics simulation!

-Now it would be rude to make you code all of that your self so I have created some utility classes to help you.
+Now it would be rude to make you code all of that yourself, so I have created some utility classes to help you.

 ### Vector Utils